AgungDanuWijaya/INVDFT/README.md

 - Run the inversi.java file in the Interface package.
 - Run the cluster.java file in the Interface package.
 - Run the script SELECT * FROM Quantum.error on the MySQL server to see errors on every iteration.
+- Run the read_param.java file in the Interface package to read the output of parameter optimization

 ## Example of Neural-Like XC parameter optimization
 Suppose we want to create an XC model based on the image below.